 Merit List: After all the processes are done, a merit list will be shown, which will give a list of the final result on the basis of the personal interview and written exam, and this will be the final selection of the candidate.

-So, this was all about the bsf eligibility criteria for all the ranks for both Gazetted and Non-Gazetted Officers.
-If you have any doubt or query related to the article or some other questions related to the bsf eligibility criteria, feel free to comment below.
+So, this was all about the BSF Eligibility & Selection Process – Age Limit, Height, Chest.
+For all the ranks for both Gazetted and Non-Gazetted Officers.
+If you have any doubts or queries related to the article or some other questions related to the BSF eligibility criteria, feel free to comment below.

 Incoming search terms: